CarlTBarnes/FindCleanCwIDE/README.md

 I have a Windows Task Scheduler run this FindCleanIDE every month so I can reduce the size of the Find history.
  This new feature reminds you to check if your TRF file has grown large.

+New 5/13/22 now writes a history of TRF file sizes to file TRF_History_Log.CSV and a new button "View History" was added.
+ This CSV file can be opened in Excel and sorted or filtered.
+ You can add your own notes and other columns if you wish.
+ This history helps you have an idea of how big the file has been and track growth.

 ![tab TRF](images/tabTemplateRegistry.png)

 In the above example after deleting the Clarion 10 TRF file and registering all the templates (except WB) the  41 MB TRF shrunk to 29 MB which is an 11 MB 27% reduction.

 ## Big Bang Class for StringTheory